Header

 Outside the box

 The main microcontroller of the event is also the one in the badge!
-Each participant gets an electronic badge with an Arduino Nano 33 BLE Sense.
+Each participant gets an electronic badge with an Raspberry Pico W and a Seeed Studio LoRaWAN E5 module.
+The badge is configured to run CircuitPython.

 Resources: